rcalixte/wayland-book/src/introduction.md

   In the words of Preston Carpenter, a close collaborator of Drew's:
 </small>

-Drew Devault got his start in the Wayland world by building sway, a clone of the popular tiling window manager i3.
+Drew DeVault got his start in the Wayland world by building sway, a clone of the popular tiling window manager i3.
 It is now the most popular tiling Wayland compositor by any measure: users, commit count, and influence.
 Following its success, Drew gave back to the Wayland community by starting wlroots: